List of NCAA Division I men's basketball career scoring leaders: All-time conference scoring leaders

 The following list contains current and defunct Division I conferences' all-time scoring leaders.
 The "conference founded" column indicates when each conference first began intercollegiate athletic competition, not necessarily when they began basketball.
 For example, the Great West Conference was established as a football-only conference in 2004 but became an all-sports conference in 2008 (with basketball actually beginning in 2009–10).
 Also note that some of the schools on this list are no longer in the conference in which they are identified.
 Utah, for instance, is currently a member of the Pac-12 Conference, but when Keith Van Horn set the scoring record it was still a member of the Western Athletic Conference.
-Similarly, BYU is currently in the West Coast Conference and will join the Big 12 Conference in July 2023, but the career of its scoring leader Jimmer Fredette coincided with the program's last four seasons in the Mountain West Conference.
+Similarly, BYU is currently in the Big 12 Conference, but the career of its scoring leader Jimmer Fredette coincided with the program's last four seasons in the Mountain West Conference.

 All-time schools' scoring leaders

 These schools are full, current members of NCAA Division I, meaning they have finished the process of joining Division I or its historical equivalent.
 Some of the records below were set while the school was still in a lower division and are not intended to be solely Division I era scoring records; if no season-specific link exists, it is because the record was set while the school was a member of a lower division.
-Through 2022–23, the oldest school record is held by Jim Lacy at Loyola of Maryland, whose 2,199 points were last scored in 1949.
-The newest record holder, meanwhile, is Drew Timme of Gonzaga, who set his record on March 7, 2023 during his non-redshirt senior season in 2022–23.
+Through 2024–25, the oldest school record is held by Jim Lacy at Loyola of Maryland, whose 2,199 points were last scored in 1949.
+The newest record holder, meanwhile, is Ray'Sean Taylor of SIU Edwardsville, who set his record on March 20, 2025, during the NCAA Tournament's opening round loss against Houston.
+He finished his career with 1,962 points.
 Lipscomb's John Pierce holds college basketball's all-time, all-divisions scoring mark of 4,230 points.
 He played from 1990 to 1994 while the Bisons were still a member of the NAIA.

 All schools are listed with their current athletic brand names, which do not necessarily match those used when a school's scoring leader was active.